MaskingTechnology/comify/docker/keycloak/themes_src/README.md

 Then copy all the files from this directory to the `keycloakify-starter-main/src/login` directory.
 Import the `main.css` in the `KcPage.tsx`.

-Don't forget the change the name of the theme to `comfiy` in the `vite.config.ts` file.
+Don't forget to change the name of the theme to `comify` in the `vite.config.ts` file.

 These steps are also documented in the keycloakify [documentation](https://docs.keycloakify.dev/#quick-start).